 Firstly, the new fastest time ever recorded by Jan Frodeno (7:35:39) is less than 25 minutes inside the barrier, versus over 40 for Chrissie’s stunning 8:18:13 ladies record.

 Australian Chris McCormack has a couple of standout stats to his name.
-He has four sub-eight clocking’s on his glittering CV, while only sixteen other athletes have managed that achievement more than once.
+He has four sub-eight clocking’s on his glittering CV, while only seventeen other athletes have managed that achievement more than once.

 When you add to that wins at Ironman (twice) and ITU World Championships (Standard and Long Distance), ITU World Cup Champion, five consecutive Ironman Australia wins and wins in virtually all of the major triathlon events around the world, Macca is without doubt one of the greatest athletes in the history of triathlon.